-Mathematical Reviews® Editorial Statement
+Mathematical Reviews Editorial Statement

-Since its founding in 1940, Mathematical Reviews® (MR) has aimed to serve researchers and scholars in the mathematical sciences by providing timely information on articles, books and other published material that contain new contributions to mathematical research.
-In addition, the MRDB contains data on advanced-level textbooks and expository papers that may not contain new research, but that appear to be of interest to scholars and research mathematicians.
+Since its founding in 1940, Mathematical Reviews (MR) has aimed to serve researchers and scholars in the mathematical sciences by providing timely information on articles, books and other published material that contain new contributions to mathematical research.
+In addition, the MRDB contains data on advanced-level textbooks and expository books and papers that may not contain new research, but that appear to be of interest to scholars and research mathematicians.
 It is MR policy to cover articles and books in other disciplines that contain new mathematical results or give novel and interesting applications of known mathematics.
 Elementary articles or books, or articles that have not been refereed are ordinarily not listed.
 Articles and books that are not in the published literature are not considered for coverage.

+MRDB entries for recent items in a selected list of journals and series include the complete reference list from the original item.
+Items in the reference lists are linked to the corresponding MRDB entries whenever possible.
 Each reviewed item in the MRDB appears first as a bibliographic listing.
 A number of items that appear to be of interest are listed bibliographically in the MRDB but are not later given a review, although each is fully classified.
 The MRDB also includes a collection of unclassified items, which are not reviewed.

 See also the MR Policy on Indexing Electronic Journals.

 This statement was revised by the Mathematical Reviews Editorial Committee October 2019.